Home > Digital technologies > AI and big data > Machine learning, deep learning, AI: what are the differences?

 Deep learning

-Le deep learning (DL), or deep learning, is a subset of machine learning.
-It uses artificial neural networks (AAN), algorithms that are inspired by the functioning of the human brain, mimicking the way neurons send signals to each other.
-These neurons are organized in interconnected layers with a certain level of depth (deep learning).
-Each depth level helps optimize and refine the accuracy of the results.
+Le deep learning (DL), or deep learningis a subset of machine learning.
+It uses artificial neural networks (ANNs), algorithms inspired by the way the human brain works, mimicking the way neurons send signals to each other.
+These neurons are organised in interconnected layers with a certain level of depth (the deep of deep learning).
+Each level of depth helps to optimise and refine the accuracy of the results.

-Deep learning algorithms are very suitable for solving complex problems.
-They require a large volume of data and therefore very high computing power to process them.
+Deep learning algorithms are ideally suited to solving complex problems.
+They require a large volume of data and consequently a great deal of computing power to process it.

-Its uses : image recognition (health, industry, etc.), automatic translation (Google Translate, DeepL, etc.), voice recognition (Siri, Alexa, etc.), financial services (fraud detection, predictive analyses, risk assessment), autonomous driving cars , robotics (teaching robots to perform complex tasks), etc.
+Its uses image recognition (healthcare, industry, etc.), machine translation (Google Translate, DeepL, etc.), voice recognition (Siri, Alexa, etc.), financial services (fraud detection, predictive analysis, risk assessment), self-driving cars, robotics (teaching robots to perform complex tasks), etc.

 Let's sum it all up with a sketch.